 - If you have a weed pit to contend with, don’t just leave it.
 The weeds will go to seed and you will have double the problem.
-If you can pull weeds, use a weed whacker.
+If you can’t pull weeds, at least use a weed whacker to chop them down.

 - Be okay with imperfect.
 A few weeds here and there aren’t going to hurt anything.
 (This is for me!)

 - Strictly personal preference here, but I do not throw weeds in the compost bin.